20 of the Best Things To Do in Launceston

 Go where the wind takes you

 3/21The biggest challenge at this time of year is rising before the sun but what a pay-off.
 Look on as your ride from Hot Air Balloon Tasmania inflates then clamber aboard and let that nippy breeze carry you over a patchwork of vineyards, green pastures and farmhouse roofs.
-Of course, it didn’t happen if it’s not on Instagram so each balloon is equipped with a GoPro.
+Feel free to leave your phone at home, too – each balloon is equipped with a GoPro so you can capture the moment hands-free.
 Hungry?
 A buffet breakfast awaits earthside.

 Sleep in a waterfront silo

-4/21When plans were drawn up for a new hotel on the banks of the Tamar River, the grain silos it would be replacing were deftly folded into the design, adding rough-hewn industrial curves to the clean, modern spaces of what is now Peppers Silo Hotel.
-There’s a fab restaurant and day spa on site and the glorious waterfront to explore (you can take Archie, the hotel’s resident Labrador, with you; he’s the good boy snoozing in the lobby).
+4/21When plans were drawn up for a new hotel on the banks of the Kanamaluka (River Tamar), the grain silos it would be replacing were deftly folded into the design, adding rough-hewn industrial curves to the clean, modern spaces of what is now Peppers Silo Hotel.
+There’s a fab restaurant and day spa on site and the glorious waterfront to explore.
+You can take Archie, the hotel’s resident Labrador – who was originally trained to be a guide dog but had to be reclassified due to his enthusiastic personality – with you; he’s the good boy snoozing in the lobby.

 Image credit: Alamy Stock Photo